-In September 2014, we announced that we agreed to an expansion of an existing IGSA between the city of Eloy, Arizona and ICE to house up to 2,400 individuals at the South Texas Family Residential Center, a facility we lease in Dilley, Texas.
+In September 2014, we announced that we agreed to an expansion of an IGSA between the city of Eloy, Arizona and ICE to care for up to 2,400 individuals at the South Texas Family Residential Center, a facility we lease in Dilley, Texas.
 The services provided under the original amended IGSA commenced in the fourth quarter of 2014 and had an original term of up to four years.
 In October 2016, we entered into an amended IGSA that provided for a new, lower fixed monthly payment that commenced in November 2016, and extended the term of the contract through September 2021.
+The agreement can be further extended by bi-lateral modification.
+However, ICE can also terminate the agreement for convenience or non-appropriation of funds, without penalty, by providing us with at least a 60-day notice.
+Concurrent with the amendment to the IGSA entered into in October 2016, we modified our lease agreement with the third-party lessor of the facility to reflect a reduced monthly lease expense effective in November 2016, with a new term concurrent with the amended IGSA.